Lawrence D. Bobo

-Lawrence D. Bobo is the W. E. B. Du Bois Professor of the Social Sciences and the Dean of Social Science at Harvard University.
+Lawrence D. Bobo is the W. E. B. Du Bois Professor of the Social Sciences at Harvard University.
 His research focuses on the intersection of social psychology, social inequality, politics, and race.

-Education

-Bobo graduated magna cum laude from Loyola Marymount University with his Bachelor of Arts degree in sociology in 1979.
-He then received his Master of Arts degree in 1981 and Doctor of Philosophy degree in 1984, both in sociology, from the University of Michigan.

-Early Life
+Early life and education

-Bobo is the middle child of three sons born to Dr. Joseph R. Bobo, Sr., a graduate of Meharry Medical College and once the chief of minor trauma at USC County Medical Hospital in Los Angeles, California and Joyce Cooper Bobo, a longtime teacher in the Los Angeles Unified School District.
+Bobo is the second of three sons born to Joseph R. Bobo Sr., a graduate of Meharry Medical College and once the chief of minor trauma at USC County Medical Hospital in Los Angeles, California, and Joyce Cooper Bobo, a longtime teacher in the Los Angeles Unified School District.

-Bobo’s father is the son of Dr. Fred D. Bobo and Cecilia Philips Bobo of Milwaukee, WI, a Black family with roots in Wisconsin pre-dating statehood.
-Fred was a long-time Welfare Case worker and a Dentist with a degree in dentistry from Marquette University.
-He served on the Milwaukee Public Museum Board of Trustees as Vice Chair and on the Governor’s Commission on Human Rights.
-The family lived and Fred Bobo practiced dentistry in the historic Black Milwaukee community known as Bronzeville.

-His mother is the daughter of Ann Nixon Cooper, the 106 year old Atlanta Black woman mentioned by Barack Obama in his victory speech given in Grant Park, Chicago upon his election as President in 2008.
-He wrote of his relationship with her in a blog-post for The Root at the time of her death.
+His maternal grandmother was Ann Nixon Cooper, the 106-year-old Atlanta woman Barack Obama mentioned in his victory speech in Grant Park, Chicago, upon his election as president in 2008.
+Bobo wrote of his relationship with her in a blog post for The Root at the time of her death.

-He grew up in the San Fernando Valley, living in Pacoima when young and in Granada Hills in his teenage years, attending public schools in the Los Angeles Unified School District from kindergarten through graduating high school.
-After high school he attended college at Loyola Marymount University where he became president of the Speech and Debate Club in his Junior Year, once moderating a campus debate between Republican Congressman and LMU alum Robert K. Dornan and famed attorney Gloria Allred.
+Bobo grew up in the San Fernando Valley, living in Pacoima when young and in Granada Hills in his teenage years, attending public schools in the Los Angeles Unified School District from kindergarten through high school.
+He graduated magna cum laude from Loyola Marymount University with his Bachelor of Arts degree in sociology in 1979.
+He received his Master of Arts degree in 1981 and Doctor of Philosophy degree in 1984, both in sociology, from the University of Michigan.